 We utilized Illumina technology to correct for any 454 homopolymer errors that may have otherwise been incorporated in the reference genome sequences.
 High molecular weight double strand genomic DNA samples were constructed into Illumina paired-end libraries according to the manufacturer’s protocol (Illumina Inc., San Diego, CA).
-Briefly, between 1 and 5 µg of genomic DNA in 100ul volume was sheared into fragments of approximately 300 base pairs with the Covaris S2 or E210 system (Covaris, Inc. Woburn, MA)The setting was 10% Duty cycle, Intensity of 4,200 Cycles per Burst, for 120 secondsFragments were processed through DNA End-Repair in 100 µl containing sheared DNA, 10 µl 10X buffer, 5µl EndRepair Enzyme Mix and H2O (NEBNext End-Repair Module; Cat.
+Briefly, between 1 and 5 µg of genomic DNA in 100ul volume was sheared into fragments of approximately 300 base pairs with the Covaris S2 or E210 system (Covaris, Inc. Woburn, MA).
+The setting was 10% Duty cycle, Intensity of 4,200 Cycles per Burst, for 120 seconds.
+Fragments were processed through DNA End-Repair in 100 µl containing sheared DNA, 10 µl 10X buffer, 5µl EndRepair Enzyme Mix and H2O (NEBNext End-Repair Module; Cat.
 No. E6050L) at 20°C for 30 minutes; A-tailing was performed in 50 µl containing End-Repaired DNA, 5 µl 10X buffer, 3 µl Klenow Fragment (NEBNext dA-Tailing Module; Cat.
 No. E6053L) at 37°C for 30 minutes, each step followed by purification using a QIAquick PCR purification kit (Cat.
-No. 28106)Resulting fragments were ligated with Illumina PE adapters and the NEBNext Quick Ligation Module (Cat.
-No. E6056L)After ligation, size selection was carried out by using 2% low-melt agarose gel running in 1X TBEGel slices were excised from 290bp to 320bp and the size-selected DNA was purified using a Qiagen MinElute gel extraction kit and eluted in 30 µl EB bufferPCR with Illumina PE 1.0 and 2.0 primers was performed in 25-μl reactions containing 12.5 µl of 2x Phusion High-Fidelity PCR master mix, 2.5 µl size-selected fragment DNA, 0.3 µl each primer and H2OThe standard thermocycling for PCR was 30 s at 98°C for the initial denaturation followed by 10 cycles of 10 s at 98°C, 30 s at 65°C and 30 s at 72°C and a final extension of 5 min. at 72°C. Agencourt® XP® Beads (Beckman Coulter Genomics, Inc.; Cat.
-No. A63882) were used to purify the PCR productsAfter Bead purification, PCR products were quantified using PicoGreen (Cat.
+No. 28106).
+Resulting fragments were ligated with Illumina PE adapters and the NEBNext Quick Ligation Module (Cat.
+No. E6056L).
+After ligation, size selection was carried out by using 2% low-melt agarose gel running in 1X TBE.
+Gel slices were excised from 290bp to 320bp and the size-selected DNA was purified using a Qiagen MinElute gel extraction kit and eluted in 30 µl EB buffer.
+PCR with Illumina PE 1.0 and 2.0 primers was performed in 25-μl reactions containing 12.5 µl of 2x Phusion High-Fidelity PCR master mix, 2.5 µl size-selected fragment DNA, 0.3 µl each primer and H2O.
+The standard thermocycling for PCR was 30 s at 98°C for the initial denaturation followed by 10 cycles of 10 s at 98°C, 30 s at 65°C and 30 s at 72°C and a final extension of 5 min. at 72°C. Agencourt® XP® Beads (Beckman Coulter Genomics, Inc.; Cat.
+No. A63882) were used to purify the PCR products.
+After Bead purification, PCR products were quantified using PicoGreen (Cat.
 No. P7589) and their size distribution analyzed using the Agilent Bioanalyzer 2100 DNA Chip 7500 (Cat.
 No. 5067-1506).

-We sequenced 15 µl of 10 nM final library on Illumina’s Genome Analyzer IIx system according to the manufacturer’s specificationsBriefly, cluster generations were performed on an Illumina cluster station36-76 cycles of sequencing were carried out with each library in a separate, single flow cell lane on the Illumina GA IISequencing analysis was first done with Illumina analysis pipelineSequencing image files were processed to generate base calls and phred-like base quality scores and to remove low-quality reads
+We sequenced 15 µl of 10 nM final library on Illumina’s Genome Analyzer IIx system according to the manufacturer’s specifications.
+Briefly, cluster generations were performed on an Illumina cluster station.
+36-76 cycles of sequencing were carried out with each library in a separate, single flow cell lane on the Illumina GA II.
+Sequencing analysis was first done with Illumina analysis pipeline.
+Sequencing image files were processed to generate base calls and phred-like base quality scores and to remove low-quality reads.